magpeng1/L-WISE/README.md

 For example, ham4_learn refers to the use of 4 classes from the HAM10000 dataset, and idaea4 refers to using 4 classes from the iNaturalist dataset (all of them being moth species in the genus _idaea_).
 The experiment numbers are arbitrary: we used them to track various pilot experiments, iterative versions of experimental code, etc.

+### **Descriptions of experiment_files directories:**

+**imagenet_animals_main_10**: The main ImageNet animal recognition experiment, testing logit-max enhancement at different ε pixel budgets, with off-the-shelf enhancement algorithms as controls

+**imagenet_animals_guide_models_10**: Supplementary ImageNet animal recognition experiment (compare enhancements using several different guide models).
+Before deploying, copy dataset_dirmap.csv from imagenet_animals_main_10.

+**imagenet_animals_loss_ablation_10**: Supplementary ImageNet animal recognition experiment (loss function ablation: test cross-entropy vs logit-max losses for train set and val set images).
+Before deploying, copy dataset_dirmap.csv from imagenet_animals_main_10.

+**idaea4_learn_10**: iNaturalist moth category learning experiment

+**ham4_learn_10**: Main HAM10000 dermoscopy category learning experiment

+**ham4_learn_pilot_0**: Pilot HAM10000 dermoscopy image category learning experiment, unsuccessful at boosting learning because initial enhancement level was too strong at ε=20 (results presented in supplementary materials of L-WISE paper).
+Before deploying, copy dataset_dirmap.csv from ham4_learn_10.

+**mhist_learn_10**: MHIST Histology category learning experiment

+**turtlequal_10**: Qualifier task in which participants were asked to learn the difference between two different species of turtles (loggerhead and leatherback, images from ImageNet validation set)

+**example_custom_experiment_0**: Example of an experiment with a fully customized trial sequence.
+See ["Implementing experiments with customized trial sequences"](#implementing-experiments-with-customized-trial-sequences) below.
+The same html file can also be equivalently used with dataset_dirmap.csv as with the above experiments.

 ## HTML files for experimental code

 Each experiment has its own HTML file which contains all of code for running the experimental interface in a browser.
 These were derived from the HTML files in the [Wormholes](https://github.com/ggaziv/Wormholes/tree/main/psych) project and modified extensively.
 They are designed to be hosted online (e.g., using AWS' S3), and to interact with other AWS services to receive session parameters (e.g., random condition assignments for each participant) and store behavioral data.
+If you wish to develop your own experiment, we recommend starting with psych_code/experiment_files/example_custom_experiment_0/example_custom_experiment_0.html (this is the most flexible and up-to-date version - it works with mouse responses or f/j keyboard responses, and with either dataset_dirmap.csv or trialsets.csv).

+## Dataset_dirmap.csv and trialsets.csv

+All of the directories in psych_code/experiment_files that correspond to experiments from the L-WISE paper contain a file called dataset_dirmap.csv.
+This file contains a record of all images that can be seen by participants in the corresponding experiment - when the actual "trialsets" (sequences of trials seen by each individual participant) are generated, it is done by randomly sampling rows from this file.

+A more flexible alternative is to specify your own custom trial sequence - in which case you would include a "trialsets.csv" file in your experiment's directory in experiment_files instead of dataset_dirmap.csv.
+Please see ["Implementing experiments with customized trial sequences"](#implementing-experiments-with-customized-trial-sequences) below for more details on this approach.

 ## Configuring the experiments using config.yaml